Jahia/jcrestapi/README.md

 ### Base context

-Since the API implementation is deployed as a module, it is available on your Jahia Digital Factory instance under the `/modules` context with the `/api` specific context.
+Since the API implementation is deployed as a module, it is available on your Jahia Digital Experience Manager instance under the `/modules` context with the `/api` specific context.
 Therefore, all URIs targeting the API will start with `/modules/api`.
 Keep this in mind while looking at the examples below since we might not repeat the base context all the time.